Waxing Crescent on

 Moon before descending node

-10 days after ascending node on 22 March 2009 at 02:12 in ♒ Aquarius.
-The Moon is located north of the ecliptic over the following 2 days, until the lunar orbit crosses from North to South in descending node on 4 April 2009 at 07:22 in ♌ Leo.
+10 days after ascending node on 22 March 2009 at 02:12 in ♒ Aquarius the Moon is positioned north of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from North to South in descending node on 4 April 2009 at 07:22 in ♌ Leo.

 Moon at northern standstill

 At 02:50 the Moon is meeting its standstill point to reach North declination of ∠26.780°.
-Over the next 13 days the lunar orbit is going to extend southward to face maximum declination of ∠-26.665° at the point of next standstill in ♐ Sagittarius on 14 April 2009 at 13:02.
+Over the upcoming 13 days the lunar orbit is going to tilt southward to face maximum declination of ∠-26.665° at the point of next southern standstill in ♐ Sagittarius on 14 April 2009 at 13:02.

 Syzygy in 8 days